MrTechGadget/ionic-appconfig/README.md

 * Clone this repository: `git clone https:/github.com/audioeng/ionic-appconfig.git`.
 * Run `npm install` from the project root.
+* Run `cordova plugin add cordova-plugin-appconfig` from the project root.
+* Run `ionic cordova platform add ios android` from the project root.
-* Run `ionic serve` in a terminal from the project root.
+* Run `ionic build` for your platform of choice in a terminal from the project root.

 ## Deployment